 Modern problems require modern solutions.
 If your cat is fond of staring at your TV or your computer, take advantage of it and add some playtime with it.

-Apps can be downloaded on your tablets and let your cat get wild with it!
+Apps can be downloaded on your tablets and let your cat get wild with them!
 On-screen, your cat will be able to “hunt” at everything from dots of light and animated butterflies, mice, fish, and lizards!
 Just make sure that your tablet is protected with a screen protector to avoid damages from your cat’s claws!

 With patience and by doing these tips, regularly playing with your cat can become the best tool for bonding, socializing, and training.
 If you’ve got a cat that’s acting up, give it a try; you’ll be surprised by how well playtime sessions for cats work.